 The brain differences as computed by the algorithm were shown to correctly predict 8 out of the 10 children who would later go on to develop autism.

 Specifically, the researchers found that babies who went on to develop autism showed hyperexpansion of the brain’s surface area between 6 and 12 months of age.
 This increase in surface area at an early stage was linked to an increased growth rate of the brain’s overall volume in the second year of life.

 This finding confirms earlier studies that also found accelerated expansion of cortical surface area in ASD.
-Scientists believe that this expansion may impair the way in which cortical white matter develops.

 As Dr. Piven says: “This means we potentially can identify infants who will later develop autism, before the symptoms of autism begin to consolidate into a diagnosis.”
 If parents have a child with autism and then go on to have another child, this test could help to spot changes in the younger sibling before the 24-month mark; it provides the opportunity to intervene when the brain is still in its most malleable state.
 Although there is still no cure, early intervention provides an opportunity to reduce symptoms and improve social, cognitive, and emotional skills.